 External Examiner for the Open University, American College in Greece (2016-2019)

-Head of Discipline, Department of Film and Visual Culture
+Head of Research, Department of Film and Visual Culture

 Programme Co-ordinator, MLitt in Film and Visual Culture